 Although it is possible to do your entire visitor period without spending any money, you may wish to bring some money to buy things not ordinarily provided by the community (eg. junk food, coffee, etc).
 We ask that you not spend more than $75 during this time, as this would exceed the amount of personal spending money available to members, and will give you an idea of this aspect of living at Twin Oaks.
 Similarly, we also ask that you not drive your car during the visitor group, to experience not having a personal vehicle while living here.

 A visit is arranged through correspondence rather than over the phone.
-Write us a Letter of Introduction according to the instructions below.
-Indicate your first, second, and third choices of visitor sessions--see the Program Calendar.
+Write us a Letter of Introduction according to the instructions here.
+Indicate your first, second, and third choices of visitor sessions (see the Program Calendar).
+If you need to break the visit into two or more shorter sessions, let us know what times you would be available.
 The best way to get the visitor session you want is to write well in advance.
 If you are coming with another person, each of you should write individual letters, rather than a joint letter.

 After we receive your letter and preference of dates, we will contact you and confirm your visit.
 Please let us know as soon as possible if you decide to cancel so we can offer your place to someone else.